Buying Opinions: Introduction

+We solve for the cheapest contracts that induce the agent to acquire the desired information \emph{and} report his findings truthfully.
+As in the classical moral hazard environment, there is a natural benchmark in our model: the first-best problem in which learning (our analog of effort) is observable and contractible.
+We show that when the agent is risk neutral and negative transfers are allowed, any distribution over posteriors can be implemented at the first-best cost, even in our main setting with hidden learning and unverifiable evidence.
+Moreover, this holds even if the agent may exit the relationship after acquiring information, which renders the ``selling the project to the agent'' contract generically ineffective.
+This highlights another essential difference between the canonical setting and ours.
+In the classical setting, the possibility of an interim exit allows the agent to accrue rents.

-On the other hand, if negative transfers are forbidden and the outside option is sufficiently low, the principal cannot efficiently acquire information through the agent.
-Nevertheless, we show that with limited liability, optimal incentives take simple forms in a number of special cases.
-In Proposition \ref{llbinds}, we provide a full characterization of the optimal contract when the agent's outside option is sufficiently small.
-There, it is only the non-negativity constraint that binds, which allows us to pin down the optimal contract for any desired distribution over posteriors.
-We also fully characterize optimal implementation with an arbitrary outside option in the binary-state case when the agent is risk neutral.
-Of special interest is our finding that less informative distributions (in the Blackwell sense) are easier to implement (Corollary \ref{coreff}).
+If negative transfers are forbidden (limited liability) and the outside option is sufficiently low, the principal cannot efficiently acquire information through the agent.
+Nevertheless, we show that optimal incentives take simple forms in a number of cases.
+We provide a full characterization of the optimal contract when the agent's outside option is sufficiently small.
+There, it is only the limited liability constraint that binds, which allows us to pin down the optimal contract for any desired distribution over posteriors.
+We also fully characterize optimal implementation with an arbitrary outside option and limited liability in the binary-state case when the agent is risk neutral.
+In particular, implementation is efficient if and only if the agent is not asked to learn too much (in relation to her cost of acquiring information and outside option).

+We also show that the agent's risk aversion introduces inefficiencies: providing incentives for the agent to learn requires that he be exposed to risk, which is surplus destroying when the agent is risk averse.
+Similar to the classical setting, we establish that with only an \textit{ex ante} participation constraint, the agent gets zero rents.
+On the other hand, the possibility of an interim exit generically grants the agent surplus: there, the principal trades off conceding rents with better risk sharing.

-We finish this section by discussing related literature.
-Section \ref{model} lays out the model before Section \ref{principal} states the principal's problem, discusses the first-best benchmark and presents some preliminary results.
-Sections \ref{mr1} and \ref{mr2} contain the main results in the absence and presence of limited liability constraints, respectively.
+We finish this section by reconciling our main setting's theoretical predictions with what we see in practice and also discuss related literature.
+After that, Section \ref{model} lays out the model before Section \ref{principal} states the principal's problem and discusses the first-best benchmark.
+Section \ref{preliminary} presents some preliminary results, and Sections \ref{mr1} and \ref{mr2} contain the main results in the absence and presence of limited liability constraints, respectively.
 We wrap things up in Section \ref{discus}.